 Posted by Joseph Robertson

 Joseph is Executive Director of Citizens' Climate International.
+He represents Citizens’ Climate in the Carbon Pricing Leadership Coalition, the UNFCCC negotiations, and other UN processes.
 He is the lead strategist supporting the Acceleration Dialogues (diplomatic climate-solutions roundtables) and Resilience Intel—an effort to move the world to 100% climate-smart finance.
-Joseph represents Citizens’ Climate in the Carbon Pricing Leadership Coalition, the UNFCCC negotiations, and other UN processes, and is founder of Geoversiv.
-His articles appear from time to time in the Guardian.
-He served as Interim Director for the Food System Economics Commission from April through November 2020, and is a senior advisor to EAT for sustainable finance.
-He is a lead contributor to the Earth Intelligence podcast.
+He is Senior Advisor Sustainable Finance for the EAT Foundation, where he served as Interim Director for the Food System Economics Commission, during its start-up phase from April through November 2020, and now serves on the Secretariat of the Good Food Finance Network.
+He is founder of Geoversiv and a lead contributor to the Earth Intelligence podcast.
+He publishes a free newsletter at LivingFutures.net